beetbox/beets/docs/plugins/convert.rst

 files.
 If an original file is newer than a converted file, the converted file will be removed from the filesystem, and the original file will be converted once again.

-Depending on the beets user's settings a generated playlist potentially could contain unicode characters.
-This is supported, playlists are written in `M3U8 format`_.

 Configuration
 -------------